Type-A bosses tend to accomplish great things, at least short-term. But their high intensity and impatience could make them hard to work for.

 - Set boundaries on what she can expect from you.
 Ask for clear performance goals.
 With Type-As, it’s always about them; you can’t hold yourself accountable for their personality.
 When it gets tough, try not to take it personally.
 Ask for what you need, but choose your battles wisely.

-Idea for Impact: One of the best ways to manage a Type-A person is to try to be Type-A yourself.
+Idea for Impact: One of the best ways to handle a Type-A person is to try to be Type-A yourself.
 You don’t have to morph into an ego-driven jerk, but try to be more organized and keep on top of everything.